Show more

 Nomad Capitalist’s Passport Ranking

-Although the annual Nomad Passport Index developed by Nomad Capitalist, an industry-leading boutique consulting firm, also puts emphasis on visa-free travel when determining the rank of passports, it also takes into consideration different factors, such as international taxation laws, global perception, dual citizenship, and personal freedom.
+Although the annual Nomad Passport Index developed by Nomad Capitalist, an industry-leading boutique consulting firm, also emphasizes visa-free travel when determining the rank of passports, it also takes into consideration different factors, such as international taxation laws, global perception, dual citizenship, and personal freedom.
 This means that the passport ranking of Nomad Capitalist isn’t just intended for travelers but also for global citizens who value global mobility just as much as wealth preservation and personal freedom.

 In that regard, the firm found that, at the time of writing, the strongest passport belongs to Luxembourg, while the weakest travel documents are provided by Afghanistan—a country that, coincidentally, ended up being on the bottom of the passport ranking indexes of Nomad Capitalist, Henley, and Arton Capital.